Neon vs Tejo matchup in Valorant

 The Duelist (Neon) vs Initiator (Tejo) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Neon's Duelist abilities serve different purposes than Tejo's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Neon's Duelist toolkit may excel at certain aspects while Tejo's Initiator kit counters others.
-The Tejo advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Neon advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Neon has favorable matchups against 19 agents and unfavorable matchups against 7 agents in Valorant.
-Neon's strongest matchup is against Deadlock with a 88.9% win rate.
-The most challenging matchup is Sage at 25.0% win rate.
+Neon has favorable matchups against 16 agents and unfavorable matchups against 11 agents in Valorant.
+Neon's strongest matchup is against Tejo with a 66.7% win rate.
+The most challenging matchup is Gekko at 25.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Neon matchup win rates and combat stats in Valorant (Patch 12.01)
+Neon matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent